timmaki/GAM/CreatingClientSecretsFile.md

 ## Steps

-1. Enable API access for Google Apps.
+### 1. Enable API access for Google Apps and Login. ###
 This step requires a domain super-admin account or an account with delegated Security rights
 1. in the domain's Admin Console, go to the `Security` section, then click on `API reference`
 ![gam-30](https://cloud.githubusercontent.com/assets/1683475/11548007/02d69214-991e-11e5-8595-3ea6083776ab.png)
    1. if API access is not already enabled:
           1. click to check the box for `Enable API access`
           1. click the `Save` button
 1. Login to a Google account.
 The account does not need to be in your Google Apps domain or have any special rights.
-1. Create a Google API Project
+### 2. Create a Google API Project. ###
 1. Go to <a href="https://console.developers.google.com/flows/enableapi?apiid=admin,appsactivity,calendar,classroom,drive,gmail,groupssettings,licensing,plus,contacts" target="_blank">**this link**</a> to start.
 This link will begin the project creation process, and specifies the APIs that must be included in the project.<br />
 ![gam-101](https://cloud.githubusercontent.com/assets/1683475/14234019/b7cfce9e-f99d-11e5-8ee0-9022f71c0301.png)
   1. Verify that `Create a new project` is selected
   1. click the `Continue` button
-    1. within a few second, your project will be created and the screen will display a confirmation message.
+  1. within a few seconds, your project will be created and the screen will display a confirmation message.
 On the confirmation screen, verify that all of the required APIs listed below are included.
 (Other APIs may also be enabled.
 You may ignore them.)
   1. Required APIs:
         * Admin SDK
         * Apps Activity API
         * Contacts API